onedata/onedata-deployments/homepage/onedata.org/README.md

 3. Pull the changes on the onedata.org host

-4. Run `./update-homepage.py --deploy` on the onedata.org host
+4. Run `./update-homepage.py deploy` on the onedata.org host

 5. Done, the nginx will be serving the new homepage from now on.